jiaxx/jiaxx.github.io/join.md

 We are looking for motivated, curious, and talented individuals who are interested in joining a growing group focused on neural computation.

+<p><h3>Postdoc position</h3>
+	Candidates with a curious mind, a passion to understand neural computation and a strong background in math are welcome to [apply](mailto:{{site.email}}).
+A PhD in Neuroscience, Computer Science, Applied Math, Data Science or other related fields is encouraged.
+Informal inquiries are welcome.

+<p><h3>Research assistant for computation</h3>
+	We are looking for research assistant at the post-baccelaureate level to take responsibilities in hardware and software troubleshooting, building data processing infrastructure and HPC management.
+Strong computational background is necessary.
+Please send a CV and a short description of your goals to [my email](mailto:{{site.email}}).

+<p><h3>Research technician for experiments</h3>
+	We are looking for experienced and responsible individuals to work as a research technician with a focus on electrophysiological experiments.
+Responsibilities including mouse handling, surgery, histology and other experiment related tasks.
+Prior experience is desireable.

 <!--
 <p><h3>Post-doctoral scientists</h3>